tgrabus/devboosterkit/templates/infrastructure/azure/modules/observability/README.md

 ### <a name="input_action_groups"></a> [action\_groups](#input\_action\_groups)

-Description: List of action groups to create
+Description: Map of action groups to create

 Type: